 VIP movement, R-Day rehearsals throw traffic out of gear in Delhi

-Commuters in Delhi had a harrowing time on Monday as VIP movement, a protest march and Republic Day rehearsals affected movement of traffic on several key stretches.
-Delhi Chief Minister Arvind Kejriwal took out a roadshow from Valmiki Mandir near Gole Market to Patel Chowk metro station, causing huge traffic jams near Connaught Place and Panchkuian Road.
+Commuters in Delhi had a harrowing time on Monday as VIP movement, a protest march and Republic Day rehearsals affected traffic on several key stretches of the city.
+Delhi Chief Minister Arvind Kejriwal took out a roadshow from Valmiki Mandir near Gole Market to Patel Chowk metro station, causing traffic congestions near Connaught Place and Panchkuian Road.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)